Are You Ready to Work with a Marketing Agency? (Part 1)

 When a company is preparing for launch, it may decide to hire an agency on a project basis to develop its brand identity (logo and brand guidelines), design a website, or create marketing materials.
 Working with an agency at this point is likely to be a stretch for the startup’s budget, but it can also help boost initial perceptions of the brand and influence awareness.

 The company now employs about 50 people and has grown by word-of-mouth and by the seat of its pants.
 The company’s branding is likely inconsistent, with a different look for the website, tradeshow booth, and marketing materials.
 There is inconsistent messaging, and the employees aren’t excited about the brand.
 Most companies at this stage have someone assigned to marketing as part of their role, but it’s not their main focus.
-They may outsource projects (a new website, digital advertising, etc.) but likely are working with multiple vendors and still struggling with finding the right strategy.
+They may outsource projects (social media, digital advertising, etc.) but likely are working with multiple vendors and still struggling with finding the right strategy.

 The company has at least one to two full-time people that are dedicated to marketing.
 Now, the challenges circle around aligning the sales and marketing team with the company’s goals.
 Consistency in brand messaging and style becomes more important and the team may struggle to keep up with all the marketing needs of the organization.
 They are having a hard time adding more staff to the department or keeping their current staff.
 It’s getting harder to manage all the vendors they are outsourcing to so they will start to look for a fully integrated marketing agency to partner with instead.